ChrisWeaver1/chrisweaver1.github.io/_projects/ngx-youtube-embed.md

 </youtube-embed>
 ```

 This was a small project for something we were doing at work as nothing really met our requirements at the time.
-I decided to put this togther, using parts from other projects and packaged it up for internal use, later making it public.
+I decided to put this together, using parts from other projects and packaged it up for internal use, later making it public.